Everyone agrees on one thing about the Methodists and the mill girl: On December 21, 1832, Sarah Cornell was found dead.

-When confronted, Sarah acknowledged to Ephraim Avery that she had been involved with multiple men.
+When confronted, Sarah acknowledged to Ephraim Avery her involvement with multiple men.
 She spelled out her transgressions in several letters to him in hopes the confession would prompt mercy from her church.
-The admission, however, resulted in a church trial, and by September of 1830 she was expelled from the church and fired from the mill.
+The admission, however, resulted in a church trial.
+By September of 1830 the church expelled her and she lost her job at the mill.

 Lucretia invited Sarah to take a position with her husband, Grindall, in his tailor’s shop in Woodstock, Conn.
 She thrived in this job, winning Grindall Rawson’s confidence.

-Now, with the imprimatur of the Rawson family behind her, Sarah was again allowed to join the Methodist community, this time in Woodstock.
+Now, with the imprimatur of the Rawson family behind her, Sarah could again join the community of Methodists, this time in Woodstock.
 Though not a full member of the church, it gave her standing to participate in church social and religious activities.